• Skip to primary navigation

 8. Garnish each finished dish top with cilantro, green onion, and sesame seeds, and serve immediately.

-Variations for Korean fried rice
+Variations of Korean fried rice

 • Use Kimchi.
 Kimchi fried rice is an authentic recipe you’ll find in Korean restaurants.
 I find the tangy flavor it adds absolutely delicious and I’m not even a huge kimchi lover!
-Add store-bought kimchi (or homemade!) while cooking or on top when serving.
+Add kimchi while cooking or on top when serving.
 To add when cooking, drain kimchi juice and stir kimchi into vegetables during the last minute of cook time before pushing it to the side of the skillet to add the rice.

 • Try it with a sunny side up fried egg to the top of the rice.
 Skip the scramble step.

 • Gluten-free.
-To make gluten-free, make sure to use a gluten-free gochujang and Tamari instead of soy sauce
+To make it gluten-free, make sure to use a gluten-free gochujang and Tamari instead of soy sauce

 chopsticks holding up bite of veggies and rice with sesame seeds and food in background